 Kihei or Kaanapali?
 East?
 West?
 South?
-Deciding where to stay on Maui can be overwhelming, as the areas are surprisingly far apart for a “small” island.
-There are no bad places to stay on Maui, but it helps to know what kind of vacation you are looking for to better understand what area is right for you.
+Deciding where to stay on Maui can be overwhelming.
+There are no bad places to stay on Maui, but it helps to know the unique selling points of each area based on the type of vacation you are looking for.

-Here is an infographic I created to get us started, summarizing the pros and cons of each location, followed by a bit more information on each area.
+To start, let’s look at the infographic I created below, summarizing the pros and cons of each location, followed by a bit more information on each area.
 I hope this helps clarify where to stay in Maui!

 West Maui: Kaanapali, Lahaina & Napili/Kapalua